Open University RCT Study, shortlisted for exemplary research award

 100 children were assigned randomly to an Easyread Group and a Control Group.
 During the trial some of the most challenged readers in the Control Group left their respective schools (perhaps in frustration at not being included in the first wave of Easyread intervention!).
 Meanwhile some of the best readers from the Easyread group also left their schools.
 So the two groups ended up showing a different average start point, despite being originally equal, where the Easyread group had a lower initial reading age.

-Over the first 12 months, the DM Easyread Group actually reached a normal reading level for their age after doing around 120 lessons.
+Over the first 12 months, the Easyread Group actually reached a normal reading level for their age after doing around 120 lessons.
 Meanwhile the majority of the Control Group continued to fall behind expectation.

 The trial continued and in January 2013 the children of the Control Group were also put on Easyread.
 By June 2013 the Control group had done around 50 lessons, and caught up to the national standard too.

-DM Easyread was built upon years of background research into the neurology of literacy, dyslexia, visual processing, and phonics.
+The Easyread system was built upon years of background research into the neurology of literacy, dyslexia, visual processing, and phonics.
 We are constantly reading new material to stay current, and are always happy to share reading recommendations if you are interested in diving deeper.
 Click for a full reading reading list to get you started.